taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex5_Config_ServiceAdmins.md

 20. On the **Microsoft 365 admin center**, select **Users** on the left-hand navigation pane and then select **Active users**.

-21. As the **Helpdesk administrator**, Lynne has permission to change user passwords.
+21. As the **User admin**, Lynne has permission to change user passwords.
 Lynne was recently contacted by **Diego Siciliani** and **Allan Deyoung**, each of whom reported that their passwords may have been compromised.
 Per Adatum's company policy, Lynne must reset their passwords to a temporary value, and then force them to reset their password at their next login.   <br/>

 	‎In the **Active users** list, as you move your mouse from one user account to another, notice the **key (Reset a password)** icon that appears to the right of each user's name.
 Select the key icon that appears to the right of **Diego Siciliani's** name.